Synerty/peek-mobile-theme/docs/generic_sections/details_section/details_section.rst

 SCSS Files
 ----------

-The Details looks classes are found in the :file:`_details_section.scss`.
+The Details style classes are found in the :file:`_details_section.scss`.

 The Details Section HTML layout classes are found in the